jakelliot98/conflict-resolution/README.md

 # conflict-resolution
-## This is a subheading created locally
+## This is a subheading created on github
 all of this content added to the README file has been added from my remote git repository.